Frequently Asked Questions

 Do you offer tele-health and in-person sessions?

-Yes, I offer both tele-health (therapy via a secure online platform from the comfort of your home) and in-person sessions while striving to accommodate a hybrid option if a combination of both in-person and remote sessions can best support your preferences and needs.
+Yes, I offer both telehealth therapy (secure online sessions from the comfort of your home) and in-person therapy in Portland, Maine.
+I also strive to accommodate a hybrid approach when a combination of in-person and remote sessions best supports your needs and preferences.

 Do you accept health insurance?